writethedocs/www/docs/conf/australia/2022/writing-day.rst

 Schedule - Day one
 ------------------
-The Writing Day events will take place both conference days mornings, for a few hours before the conference talks are scheduled.
+The Writing Day events will take place both conference day mornings, for a few hours before the conference talks are scheduled.
 All times are listed in AEDT (Australian Eastern Daylight Time):

 **9:45 - 10:35** - Kickoff